evaEko/knife_whetting_level/docs/QUICK_START.md

 ## 7. Charging

 > **Important (known limitation):** while charging over USB, the latch power switch must be in the ON position.
 If the latch switch is OFF, the battery will not charge.

+With the recommended ~100mAh battery, a full charge is usually enough for one sharpening session, but not for all-day continuous use.
+If you want markedly longer runtime, use the largest cell that still fits your mechanical layout.

 ---